This blog post was updated on November 15, 2022.

 Theodore Roosevelt National Park

 This park in the badlands of North Dakota is named for President Theodore Roosevelt, the man who established the United States Forest Service and signed into law the creation of America’s first five national parks.
 Perhaps it was his time spent in this area that inspired him to create the National Park Service.
-It was in the badlands in the 1880s where Roosevelt discovered the “perfect freedom” of the west while hunting for bison, and you can experience some of that freedom when you book round trip flights to North Dakota to spend some contemplative time at the park.
+It was in the badlands in the 1880s where Roosevelt discovered the “perfect freedom” of the west while hunting for bison, and you can experience some of that freedom when you book cheap flights to spend some contemplative time at the park.
 It’s an excellent destination for scenic driving, hiking, and horseback riding, with plenty of opportunities to see bison, elk, bighorn sheep, prairie dogs, and golden eagles in their natural habitat.

 Do you have a favorite national park or know of another wonderfully overlooked spot of natural beauty?
 Would you be willing to divulge its whereabouts?